jack-champagne/raspi-eduroam/raspi-eduroam.md

 ![Umass network login](images/umass-network-login.jpg)

-If you see the photo below, the time settings on the raspberry pi need to be reconfigured.
+If you see the photo below at all during this process, the time settings on the raspberry pi may need to be reconfigured.

 ![Image of date not set correctly](images/time-not-configured.png)

-Either click the update buttons on chrome for date and time or, if that's not available, open the terminal on the menu bar:
+To do this either click the update buttons on chrome for date and time or, if that's not available, open the terminal on the menu bar shown below and type the following commands:

-![Location of terminal on menu bar](images/terminal-menu-bar.jpg) and type the following command (replace YYYY with year, MM with month, and so on. **HH must be in 24hr time**):
+![Location of terminal on menu bar](images/terminal-menu-bar.jpg) Here is the command: (replace YYYY with year, MM with month, and so on. **HH must be in 24hr time**):

 ```bash
 sudo date -s 'YYYY-MM-DD HH:MM:SS'
 ```

-If you see the updated date in the terminal below where you put in the command, great you date is now configured, try reloading the webpage.
+If you see the updated date in the terminal below where you put in the command, great your date is now configured, try reloading the webpage.
-If you do not see this error, move on to the next step
+If you do not see this error, move on to the next step.

 ## Next step, fix wpa supplicant